aplai168/database-structures/README.md

-# Sprint One: Object Oriented Programming
+# Sprint One: Object-Oriented Programming
 ---
 In this assignment, we'll implement and test two basic data structures: